 The software testing discipline has developed a lot over the past 7-8 years.
 The number of automated testing tools multiplied, the number of testing methods expanded as well.
 If almost 8-10 years ago, our clients were quite restrained in having testers in their teams (“it’s in the developers’ job description to do testing” used to be the most common argument), today this is the new norm.

-And it’s for a good reason: the sooner you can identify and fix a defect, the easier, faster, and cheaper it is to fix it.
+And it’s for a good reason: the sooner you can identify a defect, the easier, faster, and cheaper it is to fix it.
 The cost of fixing defects found during testing is 15 times higher than if they were found during the design phase.

 Not to mention the potential damage for the brand if a bug makes its way into the released software product.
 Therefore software testing is without any doubt a fundamental and crucial part of any software project.